 - 5 Expected Social Security Changes in 2018

 - 6 Years Later, 6 Charts That Show How Far Apple, Inc. Has Come Since Steve Jobs' Passing

 - The $16,122 Social Security Bonus You Cannot Afford to Miss

 - Bitcoin's Biggest Competitor Isn't Ethereum -- It's This

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Brian Feroldi owns shares of Amazon and NovoCure.
-Jeremy Bowman has no position in any of the stocks mentioned.
-Neha Chamaria has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Amazon.
+Anders Bylund owns shares of Amazon, Netflix, and Walt Disney.
+Demitrios Kalogeropoulos owns shares of Netflix and Walt Disney.
+Tyler Crowe owns shares of Visa and Walt Disney.
+The Motley Fool owns shares of and recommends Amazon, Mastercard, Netflix, Visa, Walt Disney, and Wayfair.
 The Motley Fool has a disclosure policy.